The Teaching of Writing

 Star Writer Award

 We take great pride in the writing the children produce and celebrate achievement with a weekly Star Writer assembly.
 Teachers nominate children on the basis of personal achievement within a piece of writing.
 They send the writing, with reasons why the work is worthy of a Star Writer award, to Mrs. Wilson (the English leader), who will then choose up to 5 children from the nominations.
 Parents are informed and invited to the assembly.
-During the assembly, the headteacher, Mr. Wood, celebrates this achievement with the whole school and each child reads part of their writing to the audience.
+During the assembly, we celebrate this achievement with the whole school and each child reads part of their writing to the audience.
 They are given a very special Clifford Road Primary Star Writer pen and notebook and their work is displayed for all to see in the foyer.
 We keep all the writing in special portfolios for children and visitors to look at.